Silicrex/Touchless/README.md

 - Aim with left hand.
 - Leave right hand in thumbs-up position.
 - Press thumb down to click (it's by the distance between your thumb and pinky, but that's the envisioned approach).

+# Thanks
+- Typing sound from Zapsplat
+- Murtaza's workshop for inspiration and CV tutorials